py-lama/weblama/PYLOGS_INTEGRATION.md

 ## Troubleshooting

-If you encounter issues with the PyLogs integration:
+If you encounter issues with the LogLama integration:

-1. Check if the PyLogs bridge is running (look for messages in the server console)
+1. Check if the LogLama bridge is running (look for messages in the server console)
 2. Verify that the configuration in `.env` is correct
 3. Check the logs directory for log files
 4. Try disabling database logging if there are performance issues